-The Persian designer Taher Asad-Bakhtiari (b.
-1982, Tehran, Iran) offers a striking contemporary take on hand-woven textiles and furnishings, mapping out a bold style of open-work tapestries which retool the kilim flatweaves and densely-knotted gabbeh rugs that have long defined his region’s cultural traditions.
-Asad-Bakhtiari’s fabric constructions are often built around large-scale triangular patterning and crossed by striated bars and lines—minimalist forms which can override the logic of warp and weft and may recall landforms and the iconography of ancient civilizations.
-They also nod to the repeated geometries of mid-century avant-garde design and craft movement like those at Black Mountain College.
-Woven from hand-spun and naturally-dyed wool with the occasional inclusion of contemporary materials, these lace-like works, collectively referred to as the “Tribal Weave Project,” seek to spur new creative wrinkles within a craft tradition dating back centuries.
+Taher Asad-Bakhtiari (b.
+1982, Tehran, Iran) offers a striking, contemporary take on hand-woven textiles and furnishings, mapping out a bold style of open-work tapestries which retool the kilim flatweaves and densely-knotted gabbeh rugs that have long defined his region’s cultural traditions.
+Asad-Bakhtiari’s fabric constructions are built around large-scale triangular patterning and crossed by striated bars and lines—minimalist forms which override the logic of warp and weft and recall landforms and the iconography of ancient civilizations, while nodding to the repeated geometries of mid-century avant-garde design and craft movement like those at Black Mountain College.
+Woven from hand-spun and naturally-dyed wool with the occasional inclusion of contemporary materials, these lace-like works seek to spur new creative wrinkles within a craft tradition dating back centuries.

-Meanwhile, his resin-glazed oil barrel seats allow for a metamorphosis of form and context.
+Asad-Bakhtiari's resin-glazed oil barrel stools allow for a metamorphosis of form and context.
 A ubiquitous sight around Tehran at construction projects, over time the aluminum oil barrels acquire the scars, rust, and patina of endless use.
-Asad-Bakhtiari polishes them to underscore their humble beauty, compressing them and applying accents of gold before encasing them in lustrous resin.
+The artist polishes them to underscore their humble beauty, compressing them and applying accents of gold before encasing them in lustrous resin.

-Taher Asad-Bakhtiari is a self-taught artist whose practice revolves around objects, textiles, and experiences.
-He studied in Canada and Switzerland and resides in Dubai and New York.
+Asad-Bakhtiari is a self-taught artist whose practice revolves around objects, textiles, and experiences.
+He studied in Canada and Switzerland and resides between Dubai and New York.

 TAHER ASAD-BAKHTIARI